Philips of Marnix, Lord of Saint-Aldegonde: Biography - career

-Marnix of St. Aldegonde was born at Brussels, the son of Jacob of Marnix.
+Marnix of St. Aldegonde was born in Brussels, the son of Jacob of Marnix.
 He studied theology under John Calvin and Theodore Beza at Geneva.
-Returning to the Netherlands in 1560, he threw himself into the cause of the Reformation, taking an active part in the compromise of the nobles in 1565 and the assembly of Sint-Truiden.
+Returning to the Habsburg Netherlands in 1560, he threw himself into the cause of the Reformation, taking an active part in the compromise of the nobles in 1565 and the assembly of Sint-Truiden.
 He issued a pamphlet in justification of the iconoclastic movement Beeldenstorm which devastated many churches in Flanders in 1566, and on the Duke of Alba's arrival next year had to flee the country.

 After spending some time in Friesland and in the Electorate of the Palatinate he was in 1570 taken into the service of William, prince of Orange, and in 1572 was sent as his representative to the first meeting of the States-General assembled at Dordrecht.
 In 1573 he was taken prisoner by the Spaniards at Maaslandsluys, but was exchanged in the following year.
 He was sent as the representative of the insurgent provinces to Paris and London, where he attempted in vain to secure the effective assistance of Queen, Elizabeth I of England.

 In 1578 he was at the Diet of Worms, where he made an eloquent, but fruitless, appeal for aid to the German princes.
 Equally vain were his efforts in the same year to persuade the magistrates of Ghent to cease persecuting the Catholics in the city.
 He took a conspicuous part in arranging the Union of Utrecht.
 In 1583 was chosen burgomaster of Antwerp.
-In 1585 he surrendered the city, after the months' siege of Antwerp, to the Spaniards.
+In 1585 he surrendered the city, after the months' Siege of Antwerp, to the Spaniards.
 Attacked by the English and by his own countrymen for this act, he retired from public affairs and, save for a mission to Paris in 1590, lived henceforth in Leiden or on his estate in Zeeland, where he worked at a translation of the Bible.

-His daughter Elizabeth married Sir Charles Morgan (c.1576-c.1643), a Welsh mercenary serving with the Dutch States Army who ended his career as Governor of Bergen op Zoom.
-He died at Leiden on 15 December 1598.
+His daughter Elizabeth married Sir Charles Morgan, a Welsh mercenary serving with the Dutch States Army who ended his career as Governor of Bergen op Zoom.
+He died in Leiden on 15 December 1598.